Workshop

 Following the roundtables, the second part of the Early Career Researcher Day offers participants the chance to engage more deeply with both the thematic focus of SCOPE and relevant research methodologies.

-The workshop opens with three short presentations by leading experts in the field.
+The workshop opens with a short presentation by a leading expert in the field.

 Prof. Eva Thanheiser will focus on cross-cutting relationships and highlight innovative fields of STEM Education and Mathematical Modelling.